Micak-lee/bing_rewards/README.md

 * **Python 3.x** installed on your system.
 * **Microsoft Edge** browser installed.

-## 📥 Installation & Setup###1.
-Clone or Download this repositoryDownload the source code to a local folder.
+## 📥 Installation & Setup
+### 1. Clone or Download this repository
+Download the source code to a local folder.

-### 2. Install DependenciesOpen your terminal/command prompt and run:
+### 2. Install Dependencies
+Open your terminal/command prompt and run:

 ```bash
 pip install selenium